F01

 Recursive Methods

 A recursive method is one that calls itself to solve a problem by breaking it down into smaller, similar subproblems.
 In XR-based factory simulations, recursion can be used for structured tasks such as traversing assembly steps, hierarchy trees, or performing countdowns.
-This method could represent a simplified recursive routine for walking through a multi-stage robotic assembly sequence in XFactory, with each call representing one step.
+The script below simulates a product assembly sequence, where each recursive call represents progressing through one stage until the process is complete.

 void RunAssemblyStage(int stage)